 Bryan man killed in Sunday night apartment fire

-Firefighters were dispatched to the scene just after 10:00 p.m. in the 2700 block of Evergreen Circle near Peppertree Drive.
+Firefighters were called to the scene on April 11 in the 2700 block of Evergreen Circle near Peppertree Drive.

 Copyright 2021 KBTX.
 All rights reserved.